nebulab/playbook/people-ops/time-off-and-overtime.html.md

   we handle time off and overtime in our distributed agency!
 ---

-The work day for full-time contracts is comprised of 8 hours.
+The workday for full-time contracts is comprised of 8 hours.
 You can decide to reduce your contract's work hours and opt for part-time work.

-Vacation and residual leave hours can be viewed in your payroll slip:

-- vacation days, in the box `FERIE RES.`;
-- holiday hours (or former Public Holidays), in the box `FEST.
-RES.`;
-- work time reduction hours (or ROL), in the box `ROL RES.`

-The same applies to the quantities earned and used, displayed in the same box corresponding to `MAT.` and `GOD.`.
-The acronym `A.P.` stands for Anno Precedente (i.e. previous year) and indicates the amounts corresponding to the previous year, but which can still be taken.

 ## Vacation